-You are not limited to realistic skies: Ozone 2015 works for all kinds of situations, including the wildest ones!
+You are not limited to realistic skies: CloudFactory Ozone 2017 works for all kinds of situations, including the wildest ones!

-Ozone 2015 features all of e-on software's refinements to take your scenery one step ahead.
+CloudFactory Ozone 2017 features all of e-on software's refinements to take your scenery one step ahead.

 Super-Fast Rendering Technology

-Despite the staggering complexity of the atmospheric models, Ozone 2015 renders at blazing speed, thanks to e-on software’s highly optimized technology.
+Despite the staggering complexity of the atmospheric models, CloudFactory Ozone 2017 renders at blazing speed, thanks to e-on software's highly optimized technology.

 Spectral 3 Atmosphere Model: Hyper-Realism